-Macedonia: Disputable cost of EBRD financed new HPP Boskov Most, ELEM Power utility will be under critical financial burden26.
-January 2015. / SEE Energy News
+Macedonia: Disputable cost of EBRD financed new HPP Boskov Most, ELEM Power utility will be under critical financial burden, SEE Energy News

 The total costs of the Boskov Most hydropower plant project in Macedonia will possibly cost more than twice the projected EUR 84 million, considering that many aspects have so far not been studied or remain unresolved, claim from Ecosvest NGO.